 Cell service is even very precarious.
 You may get a chance to use your phone but do not count on it.
 There is nowhere to charge cell phones or cameras so be sure to take enough batteries to last the whole climb.

-While there are many routes you can take up the mountain you always end up at the same place.
-The summit, or Uhuru Point as they call it.
-The reason for this is that of acute mountain sickness.
-The slower you go the better your body adapts.
+While there are many routes you can take up the mountain you always end up at the same place; Uhuru Point.
+Uhuru Point is one of the Seven Summits.

-During the typical day, you will walk short distances with gently elevations gains.
+During the typical day, you will walk short distances with gentle elevation gains.
 These can be enjoyable, but the summit night is difficult.
 You have to get up at midnight and it is cold.
-When you climb the summit, you are in the artic ecological zone.
+When you climb the summit, you are in the arctic ecological zone.
 In this zone, no animals or plants can live.
 You will be just fine in four layers.
 You gain elevations around four thousand feet and then you have a nine-thousand-foot descent.
 It takes around ten hours.
 To prepare for Kilimanjaro you should bring plenty of the correct clothing.

 A lot of this is due to the fees.
 There are park permits, government taxes and numerous other fees.
 There are also the wages to the staff.
 They work hard because they are paid well, and this Is factored into the cost of the expedition.
 With all the fees and other charges, the cost of the expedition can easily come to $120.00 a night.

-Even though it is a faraway destination there is an international airport in Tanzania.
-Arusha and Moshi which are both places where the Kilimanjaro expeditions start are located near the airport.
+Even though it’s a faraway destination, Kilimanjaro has an international airport.
+Arusha and Moshi, which are both places where the Kilimanjaro expeditions start, are located near the airport.
 Most expeditions make the travel arrangements for the climbers.
 All you have to do when you land at the airport is to look for a driver holding a sign with your name on it.

 Hiking Mount Kilimanjaro is an extraordinary experience if you would like to hike the mountain or learn more about the hike email email@example.com.